hannahhenderson/crumbs-react-native/README.md

 ### Starting the Server:
 1. Navigate to `crumbs` folder in the terminal
 2. Run `npm install`
-3. Run `npm server`
+3. Run `npm run dev`
  - Launches watched instance of server with Nodemon
 3. Navigate to `http://localhost:3000/` in browser

 ### Starting the Mobile App:
+1. Start server
-1. Navigate to `crumbs-react-native` folder in the terminal
+2. Navigate to `crumbs-react-native` folder in the terminal
-2. Enter `react-native run-ios` to [launch the simulator](https://facebook.github.io/react-native/docs/running-on-simulator-ios.html)
+3. Enter `react-native run-ios` to [launch the simulator](https://facebook.github.io/react-native/docs/running-on-simulator-ios.html)

 Built With